spinalcordtoolbox/spinalcordtoolbox/documentation/sphinx/source/installation.rst

   ./install_sct

 .. note::
-  The package installation only works on OSX and Linux.
+  The package installation only works on macOS and Linux.

 Install from Github (development)